 5. Membership to a local zoo or aquarium

 This is a great gift for children that love animals and enjoy being outside.
-Unlimited visits are the best feature, but many zoos and aquariums have special events for members only, and often membership will include free guest passes and free parking.
+Unlimited visits are the best feature, but many zoos and aquariums have special events for members only and often will include free guest passes and free parking with a membership.

 6. Passes to a local theme park